 The most classic approach to food plating has to be the ‘clock method,’ and it’s the easiest way for aspiring foodies to try at home.
-By dividing the plate into 3 sections, you are creating balance on the plate, not only making your food more presentable, but also helping to guide you in portion control.
+By dividing the plate into 3 sections, you are creating balance on the plate, making your food more presentable and helping to guide you in portion control.

 4. Garnish appropriately

 For smooth foods, consider garnishing with something that adds texture.
-Fresh herbs and infused oils not only add a touch of texture to your dish, but they also enhance the aroma.
+Fresh herbs and infused oils not only add a touch of texture to your dish but also enhance the aroma.
 Other commonly used garnishes include citrus zest or wedges, cream or sauce and even whole spices.

 5. Experiment with layers and height

 Having layers and different heights when plating your food adds excitement and dimension to your dishes, and also makes food look bigger without increasing the portions.
 Proteins on top of starches are a popular layering method — think steak over mashed potatoes or sliced chicken on top of rice.
 Just make sure you don’t make it too high, or your friends may be intimidated and not know where or how to begin!

 Always keep these 3 essential layers in mind as you plate:

 The bottom layer of your dish usually helps the other layers stay together, and also add texture and colour.
 Think — a dollop of puree spread across the plate with the back of a spoon, a leaf of lettuce or other greens or a few dots of different oils strategically placed around your plate.
 Food can also be spread out or fanned across the plate to create a low layer.

 The middle layer works best with piles or little piles of food such as rice, pasta or potatoes, you can even place noodles in a neat, round pile or mould rice into a mound.
 Keep in mind that a little bit of the bottom layer should show through the middle layer.